TejasSonawaneCodes/Tic-Tac-Toe/README.md

-🔥 How to Play
+🔥 How to Play :

-Click on any empty box to place your move.
+1.Click on any empty box to place your move.

-Alternate turns between "O" and "X".
+2.Alternate turns between "O" and "X".

-The first player to get three in a row (horizontal, vertical, or diagonal) wins!
+3.The first player to get three in a row (horizontal, vertical, or diagonal) wins!

-Click Reset to restart the game.
+4.Click Reset to restart the game.

-Click Undo Move to take back your last move.
+5.Click Undo Move to take back your last move.